 Watch the full webinar presentation here: Holding in the Bottom while Sustaining the Top: A Balanced Approach for L2 Reading Instruction

-Also, here is a portion of a video interview with Dr. Anderson, in which he shares additional insights into effective ESL reading instruction:
+Also, here is a portion of a video interview with Dr. Anderson, in which he shares additional insights into effective ELL reading instruction:

-How have you found balance in your ESL curriculum?
+How have you found balance in your ELL reading curriculum?
 What works for you?
 We’d love to hear your thoughts!